riceissa/conservativetransparency/README.md

 Download the CSV file by clicking on "Export CSV".

 Save the CSV file in the `data/` directory.
-Make sure that the slug for the donor (e.g. `earhart-foundation`) is at the start of the CSV file name; this is how we identify which CSV goes with which URL.
+Make sure that the slug for the donor (e.g. `earhart-foundation`) is at the start of the CSV file name (e.g.
+`earhart-foundation-2019-01-20-0-37-49.csv`); this is how we identify which CSV goes with which URL.

 If this was a new donor/URL, then record the URL in `proc.py`.